pbrisbin/dotfiles/README.md

 # Dotfiles

 This repo uses [rcm][].
 Also, all dotfiles are kept in tag-specific directories.
-Host-specific rcrc files then dictate which machines get which tags.
-This also allows for easy cherry-picking.
+This allows for easy cherry-picking.

 For example, if you want only my vim setup: